My Forking Life

 • In another bowl, combine brown sugar, egg, milk, honey, melted butter, molasses, browning, vanilla extract, and the beer that’s soaking the fruit.
 Do not pour the fruit in at this time, just the beer.
 Mix to combine.

-• Remove 2 Tbsp of flour from the flour mixture and toss the fruit in it.
+• Remove 2 tablespoon of flour from the flour mixture and toss the fruit in it.
 Set aside.

 • Make a well in the middle of the bowl of dry ingredients and pour in wet mixture, stirring until fully combined.
 And the fruits to the mixture and stir until incpororated.